drush-ops/drush/README.txt

   A: The Drupal Shell.

   Q: How do I pronounce drush?
   A: Some people pronounce the dru with a long u like drupal.
-Fidelity points goes to them, but they are in the minority.
+Fidelity points go to them, but they are in the minority.
 Most pronouce drush so that it rhymes with hush, rush, flush, etc. This is the preferred pronunciation.